rats-endorsements-distribution/draft-howard-rats-coserv/draft-howard-rats-coserv.md

 ++++++++====++@#%#===================================  Dionna Glaze ===
 ~~~

-For mysterious reasons Henk Birkholz and Jag Raman are not in the frame, but they were there with us!
+Henk Birkholz and Jag Raman are puppeteering in the shadows.

 [^rfced]: RFC Editor: